Does your cannabis quality management system live up to GPP or GMP standards?

 GPP stands for Good Production Practices.
 GPP has been the standard Canadian guidance that Licensed Producers (LPs) have followed.
 GMP, which stands for Good Manufacturing Processes, is another regulatory guidance that some producers are opting to institute.
+Regulatory bodies like the Food & Drug Administration, or Health Canada, adopt stringent standards for risk management - especially when it comes to health products or ingestibles.
 So what is the difference between GPP and GMP?

 GPP requires producers to have a structured quality system that has steps to check for adherence to quality standards at each step of the manufacturing process.
+This results in predictably higher product quality.
 While GPP is the standard for Canada, LPs in Europe more often are required to follow GMP guidelines which requires producers to control environmental variables along with quality checks throughout the manufacturing process.

 GMP systems specific to cannabis should also include more product testing to screen for THC and CBD levels, along with tests for microbial contamination, and screening for pesticides and heavy metals.

 Both GPP and GMP require producers to have standard operating procedures, sanitation programs, and systems to track products, product quality, and conduct recalls if necessary.
 Both systems are ways to ensure product quality, safety, environmental protection, and prevent contamination.
 Though GMP takes these steps further.
 GMP systems specific to cannabis should also include more required tests and product testing to screen for THC and CBD levels, along with tests for microbial contamination, and screening for pesticides and heavy metals.
 GMP compliance is no simple matter, however it does make it possible to gain product access to Europe, or differentiate in a crowded market.